An introduction to the Hadoop ecosystem on Azure HDInsight

 For information on the specific components and version information, see Hadoop components, versioning, and service offerings in HDInsight

 Apache Ambari is for provisioning, managing and monitoring Apache Hadoop clusters.
 It includes an intuitive collection of operator tools and a robust set of APIs that hide the complexity of Hadoop, simplifying the operation of clusters.
-Linux-based HDInsight clusters provide both the Ambari web UI and the Ambari REST API, while Windows-based clusters provide a subset of the REST API.
+HDInsight clusters on Linux provide both the Ambari web UI and the Ambari REST API, while clusters on Windows provide a subset of the REST API.
 Ambari Views on HDInsight clusters allow plug-in UI capabilities.

 Hadoop Distributed File System (HDFS) is a distributed file system that, with MapReduce and YARN, is the core of the Hadoop ecosystem.
 HDFS is the standard file system for Hadoop clusters on HDInsight.